Huawei-BIC/SpikeDHS/README.md

 # SpikeDHS
-This code is a demo of our NeurIPS 2022 paper "Differentiable hierarchical and surrogate gradient search for spiking neural networks".
+This code is a demo of our NeurIPS 2022 paper (Spotlight) "Differentiable hierarchical and surrogate gradient search for spiking neural networks".

 # Dataset
 To evaluate/retrain our SpikeDHS network, you will need to download the CIFAR10 dataset.